Today we’re answering all your questions about fine art wedding photography—even the ones you didn’t know you should be asking!

 “The secret of polished, effortless-looking imagery is that a great deal of effort goes into making them that way.”

 The secret of polished, effortless-looking imagery is that a great deal of effort goes into making them that way.
 We don’t shoot things as they’re presented to us.
 We make them better!
 We rearrange, we fix, we adjust, we straighten.
 We’ve taken decor off the walls when it didn’t match the wedding.
 We’ve pulled weeds with our bare hands that were ugly in the frame.
 We’ve hauled heavy furniture into better light, and we’ll be sure to help you swipe those wispy hairs.
+For candids, we dash (whumph!) to capture the moment from the prettiest lighting angle.
 We do whatever we must to polish the shot before that shutter is released.

 Trust us when we say this: no other type of photographer is as committed to this idea of “better than presented” than fine art wedding photographers.
 We routinely exert every ounce of strength, energy, creativity, and effort we have to make your photos flawless.